 Interest and fees on loans was \$65.9 million in 2016 compared to \$41.0 million in 2015.
-The \$24.9 million, or 60.6%, increase in interest income on loans was primarily due to a 42.3% increase in the average balance of loans outstanding coupled with a 66 basis point increase in the average yield on loans.
+The \$24.9 million, or 60.7%, increase in interest income on loans was primarily due to a 42.3% increase in the average balance of loans outstanding coupled with a 66 basis point increase in the average yield on loans.
 The increase in the average balance of loans outstanding was primarily due to commercial real estate loans added as a result of the TomatoBank acquisition coupled with organic loan growth in single-family residential mortgage loans and SBA loans during 2016.
 The higher yield on the loan portfolio resulted primarily from accretion income associated with purchase accounting discounts established on loans acquired in the TomatoBank acquisition.
 The average yield on loans benefits from discount accretion on our acquired loan portfolios.
-For the years ended December 31, 2016 and 2015, the reported yield on total loans was 5.8% and 5.1%, respectively, while the yield on total loans excluding accretion income would have been 5.1% and 5.0%, respectively.
+For the years ended December 31, 2016 and 2015, the reported yield on total loans was 5.8% and 5.1%, respectively.
+The impact of accretion income on our yield on total loans for the years ended December 31, 2016 and 2015 was to increase our reported yield on total loans by 0.7% and 0.1%, respectively.
 A substantial portion of our acquired loan portfolio that is subject to discount accretion consists of commercial real estate loans.
 The table below illustrates by loan type the accretion income for, December 31, 2016, and 2015:

-As of and for the Year Ended December 31,
+As of and for the Ye December 3

-(Dollars in thousands) 2016 2015
+(Dollars in thousands) 20 16 2015

 Beginning balance of discount on purchased loans \$ 1,712 \$ 2,922

 Additions due to acquisitions:

 Commercial and industrial 737

 SBA 177

 Construction and land development 736

 Commercial real estate 12,224 (129)

 Single-family residential mortgages

 Total additions 13,874 (129)

-Accretion:
+Accretion: ' '

 Commercial and industrial 848 8

 SBA (106) 2

 Construction and land development 692 4

 Commercial real estate 6,019 806

 Single-family residential mortgages 48 261

 Total accretion 7,501 1,081

 Ending balance of discount on purchased loans \$ 8,085 \$ 1,712